michimussato/OpenStudioLandscapes/README.md

 your production landscape with ease:
 - Easily add, replace or remove services
 - Clone (or modify and clone) entire production landscapes for testing, debugging or development
-- Always stay on top of things with maps and node trees of code and landscapes
+- Code as source of truth: Always stay on top of things with maps and node trees of code and landscapes
 - `open-studio-landscapes` is (primarily) powered by [Dagster](https://github.com/dagster-io/) and [Docker](https://github.com/docker)
 - Fully Python based